Can we apply for less than £25,000 or more than £750,000?

 Are there any other requirements before I can draw down the money if I am successful in getting investment?

-If your application is approved, there will usually be conditions that need to be met in order for you to draw down the money.
+If your application is approved, there will usually be conditions that need to be met in order for you to draw down the money, for example a signed lease for the club’s facility.
 Additionally, in order to complete anti-money laundering checks we will require the following information before the money can be drawn down:

 - Know Your Customer consent forms for Directors and Ultimate Beneficial Owners